yhagio/tutorialedge.net/content/projects/chat-system-in-go-and-react/part-1-initial-setup.md

 Chat App v0.01
 ```

-If that worked successfully, we can then move on to setting up our Frontend application.
+Awesome, if that worked successfully, we can then move on to setting up our Frontend application.

 # Setting Up Our React Frontend